Association of Leaders in Volunteer Engagement

 • From Scratch to Sustainable: Building Volunteer Committees that Reflect and Empower Diverse Communities

-Hollis Sweet & Colin Lourenco
+Hollis Sweet and Colin Lourenco

-Tony Goodrow & Beth Steinhorn
+Tony Goodrow and Beth Steinhorn

 • Leadership Lab: Addressing Root Causes to Challenges in the Overall Volunteer Engagement Strategy